kkensuke/myjb/_sources/programming/packageManager.md

 ## Venv
 To make a virtual environment for python, venv is the easiest tool!
 Although there are pyenv or anaconda for python, they are not necessary for beginners.
 Let's make a virtual env.
-Making a virtual env by venv and deleting it is really easy.
-Let's make a test virtual env in your home directory (below for zsh).
+Making a virtual environment by venv and deleting it is really easy.
+Let's make a test virtual env in the home directory (below for zsh).

 ```zsh
 python3 -m venv ~/test